3D Scene Creation and Rendering via Rough Meshes: A Lighting Transfer Avenue: Introduction

-The computer vision and graphics communities have put tremendous efforts into studying objects' representation methods for 3D modeling over the past years.
-In practical 3D modeling pipelines such as designing, augmented reality (AR), and robotics, objects are usually represented as 3D CAD meshes combined with their materials and UV textures.
-However, even state-of-the-art (SOTA) methods cannot automatically recovery these 3D contents accurately \cite{xu2019disn,mescheder2019occupancy,huang2018deepmvs,niemeyer2020differentiable,oechsle2019texture,huang2020adversarial}.
+\IEEEPARstart{T}{he} computer vision and graphics communities have put tremendous efforts into studying objects' representation methods for 3D modeling over the past years.
+In practical 3D modeling pipelines such as 3D scene designing, augmented reality (AR), and robotics, objects are usually represented as 3D CAD meshes combined with their materials and texture atlases (denoted as 3DMs).
+However, even the state-of-the-art (SOTA) 3D reconstruction methods do not have very accurate mesh reconstructions \cite{xu2019disn,mescheder2019occupancy,huang2018deepmvs,niemeyer2020differentiable,yariv2020multiview}.
+As a consequence, physical-based rendering (PBR) can only render low-quality content from these rough 3D models (R3DMs).

-Recent advances have demonstrated that objects' neural volumetric representations (NVRep) coupled with neural rendering (\emph{e.g.}, NeRF \cite{mildenhall2020nerf}) enable photo-realistic view synthesis.
-Nevertheless, an object's neural volume (NV) is a ``black box'' function, thus cannot perform object-to-object and object-to-scene interactivity like 3D CAD models after reconstruction.
-To alleviate the issue, a simple yet effective idea is to pack a neural volume and a rough 3D mesh (R3D) together to represent an object.
-R3D can be flexibly used in practical 3D modeling workflows, and NV plus neural rendering can remedy the produced low-quality textures when effecting physically-based rendering (PBR) on R3D.
-We denote this package as NV-R3D.